 As the Food tab on the French Quarter Fest website aptly puts it, “Food abounds” at New Orleans’ second biggest festival of the year.
-A huge draw for the city and its tourism (and locals too of course), the food selection is world-class and exemplary of so much of what New Orleans has to offer.
+A huge draw for the city and its tourism (and locals too of course), the food selection is world-class and exemplary of so much of what the city has to offer.
 Restaurants from all over the city come together to create a superb menu that rivals any other festival food offerings on the planet.

-You’ll never be without a host of classic New Orleans staples no matter what area of the festival you’re at.
+You’ll never be without a host of classic local staples no matter what area of the festival you’re at.
 In Jackson Square, Dickie Brennan’s Bourbon House has a Bourbon BBQ Shrimp Stuffed Po-boy, Galatoire’s has Shrimp Remoulade, K-Paul’s Louisiana Kitchen has K-Paul’s Famous Butterbeans and Rice and Court of Two Sister has Turtle Soup.

 At the Old U.S. Mint, Café Reconcile has BBQ Shrimp and Grits and Crescent Pie and Sausage has Bad Bart’s Black Jambalaya.
 On the Riverfront, Barreca’s Restaurant has Louisiana Crawfish Etouffee and Chicken & Andouille Jambalaya, Desire Oyster Bar has Fried Oysters Rockefeller with Penne Pasta, Love at First Bite has a Cochon de Lait Po-boy and Original New Orleans Po-boys has a Fried Shrimp Po-boy, a Hot Sausage Po-boy and Jambalaya with Chicken & Sausage.

-It’s New Orleans—you can’t get enough seafood!
+In this city—you can’t get enough seafood!
 And there are plenty notable plates to try.
 On the Riverfront, Royal House has Chargrilled Oysters and Oyster Pastries, Lakeview Harbor has an Alligator Sausage Kebab with Zydeco Sauce and Louisiana Blue Crab Cakes with Remoulade Sauce, GW Fins has Fish Tacos, Love at First Bite has Crawfish Pasta, Bubba Gump Shrimp Co. has Shrimp Cakes and a Cajun Shrimp Bowl, Broussard’s has Seared Bay Scallops and Barreca’s Restaurant has Crab & Shrimp Alfredo.

 At the Jax Lot, Somethin’ Else Café has Shrimp Sliders and Jack Dempsey’s has Stuffed Crab with Baked Macaroni.
 At the Old U.S. Mint, Rouse’s has Hot Boiled Crawfish with all the Fixins’ and a Crawfish Family Platter.
 In Jackson Square, Tujague’s has Shrimp & Crabmeat Stuffed Merliton with Creole Sauce, Trey Yuen has Crawfish with Lobster Sauce, Muriel’s Jackson Square has Shrimp and Eggplant Stuffing, Court of Two Sisters has Crawfish Louise and Antoine’s has Oysters Bonne Femme and Shrimp Regua.
 You can also find renowned Crawfish Bread at Lakeview Harbor and Audubon Nature Institute, both on the Riverfront.